Otherwise Part I: Neoliberal Realism

 text by Perry Shimon

-Walk into most art fairs today and you can reasonably expect to find yourself on the outskirts of an urban area in a sterile convention center, walking through a maze of white booths selling wall hangings and sculptures.
-Meanwhile, visual culture in the internet age is increasingly variegated, saturating, operational and complex.
-In many contemporary art institutions today, we often encounter a range of aesthetic practices that, more or less, reproduce the dominant social and economic relations of today.
+Meanwhile, visual culture in the internet age is increasingly variegated, saturating, operational, and complex.
+In many contemporary art institutions, we encounter a range of aesthetic practices that, more or less, reproduce the dominant social and economic relations of today.
 These deserve closer examination.

 Installation view of Hito Steyerl: Factory of the Sun, February 21–September 12, 2016 at MOCA Grand Avenue.
 Courtesy of The Museum of Contemporary Art, Los Angeles.
 Photo by Justin Lubliner and Carter Seddon.

+The dynamics visible in contemporary art are not exceptional; rather, they often appear as intensified versions of broader tendencies in platform capitalism.
 The unique features of internet capitalism, too, find expression in artistic production today.
 The capture and exploitation of social energies by internet capitalism is mirrored in, for example, contemporary art’s turn toward social practice.
-In this way, contemporary also resembles earlier periods of feudalism, where the labor of landless serfs was largely expropriated by landed lords.
-This historical analogy becomes more resonant as the ability to survive in the contemporary becomes increasingly dependent on one’s presence online: each so-called user is allocated their own individualized space and identity from which to competitively accumulate and transact attentional capital, in an illiberal metaversal space owned by an elite class who are the primary beneficiaries of all the subordinate social energies.
-The resulting spectacularized and competitive milieu is reminiscent of the Roman Colosseum, a distracting and placating arena of cruelty, competition, and violence where an anonymized and often vicious crowd administers ad hoc adjudications with their thumbs and fickle affects.
-These users are further subjected to relentless surveillance, advertising, and increasingly sophisticated forms of behavioral manipulation.
+In some ways, both online platform capitalism and artists profiting from social energies resemble earlier periods of feudalism, where the labor of landless serfs was largely expropriated by landed lords.
+This historical analogy becomes more resonant as the ability to survive in the contemporary becomes increasingly dependent on one’s presence online: each so-called user is allocated an individualized space and identity from which to competitively accumulate and transact attentional capital, in an illiberal metaversal space owned by an elite class who are the primary beneficiaries of all subordinate social energies.

 Pollice Verso, Jean-Léon Gérôme, 1872.